This is what you can do about it:

 People who have sedentary lifestyles for any reason do not give their lymph system any way to transport lymph efficiently.
 Wastes and toxins build up and become problems.

-Performing gentle Pilates exercises help to increase lymph movement while reducing inflammation and aiding in the detoxification process.
+Performing gentle Pilates exercises helps to increase lymph movement while reducing inflammation and aiding in the detoxification process.

 Any form of exercise, even walking, is far better than sitting on the couch or at your desk for extended periods of time without activity breaks.